<> <> <> <>

 Family history

-Genetics certainly play a role in both male pattern hair loss and female pattern hair loss, and looking to your own family history with losing hair can help shed light on your own maturing hairline.
+Genetics certainly play a role in both male pattern hair loss and female pattern hair loss, and looking at your own family history of losing hair can help shed light on your own maturing hairline.

 Medications